Fabric is sold and priced by the 1/4 yard.

 - fabric weight: 5.9 oz/sq yd

-Care Instructions: Linen will always seize up after washing but as soon as you start to use/wear it the fibers relax again.
-Machine wash on cold cycle, air dry is best.
+Care Instructions: Wash in warm water.
+Do not tumble.
+Shake out and dry flat.
+Linen will always seize up after washing but as soon as you start to use/wear it the fibers relax again.machine wash separately on cold cycle, tumble dry low

 European laundered linen, tumbled at the mill for softness.
 This linen is yarn dyed, meaning the yarns are dyed before being woven.
-Wes features a lovely pink and mustard check, with a check size of 13mm.
+Brit Pop features a vibrant orange check on a khaki green background, with a check size of 2.2cm.

 It is produced in small batches in Eastern Europe where there is a strong heritage of spinning and weaving linen fabric.
 Made by a mill who uses electricity supplied solely from renewable energy sources and OEKO Tex certified.

 Suitable for dresses, tops, loose trousers, and slouchy jackets.

 More about linen: